 - Parmesan – we like lots on top

-- Add brussels sprouts that have been halved into your steam basket with a cup of water underneath.
+- Add brussel sprouts that have been halved into your steam basket with a cup of water underneath.

-- Set to high pressure with a quick release.
+- Set to high pressure for 3 minutes with a quick release.

 - Everyone has a different preference as far as how tender you like vegetables.
-2 – 3 minutes is perfect.
+2 – 3 minutes is perfect for us.

 - Cook bacon.
 When done to your liking add back in your brussels and gently stir.